GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 They also characterise critical coastal habitats and ecosystems, and support a wide range of species and ecosystem-services.
 Increasingly though, these dynamic environments are faced with threats from land reclaimation, coastal erosion and rising sea levels, amongst others.

-The ever-changing nature of the tides makes it hard to systematically capture consistent imagery of the intertidal zone, particularly across large regions and especially in remote areas of the country.
+The ever-changing nature of the tides makes it difficult to systematically capture consistent imagery of the intertidal zone, particularly across large regions and especially in remote areas of the country.
 [Geomedian statistical techniques](https://knowledge.dea.ga.gov.au/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/) provide a robust method to combine tide-attributed time-series satellite imagery and produce representative and artefact free imagery 'composites' of Australia's coastal high and low tide environments.

 ## Applications